cdupont/keycloak-hs/README.md

 Tutorial
 ========

-In this tutorial we'll learn how to use Keycloak-HS with a small example.
+In this tutorial we'll learn how to use Keycloak-hs with a small example.
 First you should install and run Keycloak: [follow this tutorial](https://www.keycloak.org/docs/latest/getting_started/index.html).

 In Keycloak admin panel, create the following: